-- a) a minimum or 30 semester credit hours (or equivalent) of a combination of college-level mathematics and basic sciences with experimental experience appropriate to the program. - b) a minimum of 45 semester credit hours (or equivalent) of engineering topics appropriate to the program, consisting of engineering and computer sciences and engineering design, and utilizing modern engineering tools. - c) a professional education component that is consistent with the institution's mission and the program educational objectives and promotes diversity, equity, and inclusion awareness for career success. - c)d) a broad education component that complements the technical content of the curriculum and is consistent with the program educational objectives. - d)e) a culminating major design experience that 1) incorporates appropriate engineering standards and multiple constraints, and 2) is based on the knowledge and skills acquired in earlier course work.
+- a) a minimum of 30 semester credit hours (or equivalent) of a combination of college-level mathematics and basic sciences with experimental experience appropriate to the program. - b) a minimum of 45 semester credit hours (or equivalent) of engineering topics appropriate to the program, consisting of engineering and computer sciences and engineering design, and utilizing modern engineering tools.

+- c) a broad education component that complements the technical content of the curriculum and is consistent with the program educational objectives. - d) content that ensures awareness of diversity, equity, and inclusion for professional practice consistent with the institution's mission. - e) d) a culminating major design experience that 1) incorporates appropriate engineering standards and multiple constraints, and 2) is based on the knowledge and skills acquired in earlier course work.